First published in November 2019

 Brown leaf tips: This is very common in houseplants that are in centrally heated rooms or situated near a draught.
 Although it isn’t a terminal issue, the foliage looks unsightly and scruffy.
 You can remove damaged leaves, but sometimes removing the affected leaves results in the plant appearing bare.

-Red spider mite: See link for symptoms and control:
+Red spider mite: See below for symptoms and control:

 This gardenia has a severe red spider mite infestation.
 This pest thrives in dry situations.